City guide

 🇯🇵 Living in Tokyo

-The world's largest metropolis, exceptionally safe and efficient, with rich culture, moderate taxes, and surprisingly affordable rent
+The world's largest metropolis, very safe and efficient, with rich culture, moderate taxes, and surprisingly affordable rent

 Net salary calculator